teneko/redux-saga-promise/README.md

 The library provides:

-* Action creators, `promiseActionFactory<PromiseResolveValue>().simple(type)` and `promiseActionFactory<PromiseResolveValue>().advanced(type, prepareAction)` that you can use to define actions which return promises when the pomise middleware has been surpassed.
+* Action creators, `promiseActionFactory<PromiseResolveValue>().create(type)` and `promiseActionFactory<PromiseResolveValue>().create(type, prepareAction)` that you can use to define actions which return promises when the pomise middleware has been surpassed.
 We call an action that returns a promise a *promise action*.

 * Saga helpers `implementPromiseAction()`, `resolvePromiseAction()`, and`rejectPromiseAction()` that you use to resolve or reject a promise action"s promise.